-So, the Rancilio Silvia v4 with PID is the machine I ended up with.
-It has been great.
 I like the way it’s built and the stainless steel makes it look pretty nice on my counter.
 My machine came with the PID installed from Seattle Coffee Gear.
 I got it because I didn’t want to mess around with not knowing the temperature of the water/steam.
 That way I would at least have eliminated a factor if I was pulling bad shots.
 I think if you have used espresso machines in the past, you could get away without using one.
 There are a number of articles available regarding ‘temperature surfing’ to pull good shots.

 I primarily use the PID for watching the temperature and brewing time.
 I should note, it came preprogrammed with preinfusion, but I deactivated it to keep it simple.
 Based on my research, the preinfusion was controversial in whether or not it made a positive difference on your shot.
 I also increased the brew time to 30 seconds in case I wanted a longer extraction than 25 seconds.
 For example, when I change beans, sometimes the new bean chokes the machine.

-If you are considering getting this machine, I would point out a couple of other considerations.
 You will need to get some accessories and a good espresso grinder which I go into on another post.
 I did also buy a 58mm rattleware tamper.
 The included tamper is useless and you really shouldn’t use it.